nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: `remove -m Item 1 -e Event 1`
       Expected: No `Item` is removed.
 An error message is shown.

+### Editing an event

+1. Editing an `Event` in the `Event` list.

+   1. Prerequisite: An event with name `Event 1` and venue `Function Room` is present in the list.
+      List all `Event`s with `list` after each test case.

+   2. Test case: `edit -e Event 1 -name Event 1 -t 2024-10-25 16:00 -v Billards Room -u HIGH`
+      Expected: The venue for `Event 1` is changed to `Billards Room`.
+A success message is shown.

+### Editing a participant

+1. Editing a `Participant` in an `Event`

+   1. Prerequisite: An event with the name `Event 1` is present in the list.
+      A `Participant` with the name `Jonathan` and number `97835365` is present in `Event 1`'s `Participant` list.
+      List all `Participant`s with `view -e Event 1 -y participant` after each test case.

+   2. Test case: `edit -p Jonathan -n 91823213 -email jona@gmail.com -e Event 1`
+      Expected: The number for `Jonathan` is changed to `91823213`.
+A success message is shown.

+### Editing an item

+1. Editing an `Item` in an `Event`

+   1. Prerequisite: An event with the name `Event 1` is present in the list.
+      A `Item` with the name `Toilet roll` is present in `Event 1`'s `Item` list.
+      List all `Item`s with `view -e Event 1 -y item` after each test case.

+   2. Test case: `edit Toilet roll > Kitchen towel -e Event 1`
+      Expected: `Toilet roll` is no longer present, and `Kitchen towel` is present, in the `Item`s list.
+A success message is shown.

 ### Viewing an event

 1. Viewing the `Participant`/`Item` list of an `Event`